kupr744/TwitterScraper/README.md

 - a secret bearer token
 - put the bearer token in the secrets.txt
 - now you are good to go

+### how to get the twitter user id?
+search for twitter username to user id